 OK, let’s say this up front: satellite signals sometimes fade out when it rains.
 Although recent numbers say that satellite TV is up for customers over 99.5% of the time, when signal does go out it’s usually weather-related.
 The good news is that as soon as the rains are over the signal comes back and you don’t have to wait for an installer to show up.
 This gives satellite a clear edge on reliability.

 Yes, sometimes there is a cabling problem or a dish aiming problem or something that requires an installer and in a case like that you could have to wait for an appointment.
 Or, you could follow easy steps to make replacement cables for yourself, learn how to aim a dish by yourself using just your satellite receiver, or even replace your own hardware.
 Unlike cable TV, that’s completely ok with a satellite TV company.
-Even if you are waiting for a service call, you could certainly try and even if you don’t do a perfect job, you might do well enough that you can wait for a tech to come by.
+Even if you are waiting for a service call, you could certainly try.
+If you don’t do a perfect job, you might do well enough for now.
+Then, you can wait for a tech to come by.

 Why do people think satellite reliability is an issue?

 It comes down to quantity, really.
-In the very rare case that there’s an outage caused at the system level (for example a satellite failure or something like that) then millions of people are affected at the same time.
-If you stick a shovel down in the ground and hit a buried fiber line, you’re affecting just yourself.
-So obviously a real satellite outage (which is super-rare) is going to be big news and you’re going to hear about it.
+Imagine the very rare case that there’s an outage caused at the system level.
+It would have to be a satellite failure or something like that.
+Millions of people lose satellite service at the same time.
+Suppose you stick a shovel down in the ground and hit a buried fiber line.
+No one else loses signal but you.
+So obviously a real satellite outage (which is super-rare) is going to be big news.
+You’re going to hear about it.
 Cable providers have national outages too, but I’ll admit they’re also super rare.